nherriot/ansible_works/README.md

 # ansible_works
 This is a simple tutorial for using ansible.
 It has all the parts that are missing in so many ansible tutorials.
-It contains 4 playbooks and 4 readme files that go from installing ansible on a machine, using add hock commands to test out your remote server with and some ansible playbooks.
+It contains 4 playbooks and 4 readme files that go from installing ansible on a machine, using add hock commands to test out your remote server with.

 The tutorial starts with installation, creations of SSH keys, getting those keys onto your remote machine and then testing this out from the command line.